tock/tock/doc/threat_model/README.md

 These definitions are shared between the documents in this directory.

+A **process** is a runtime instantiation of an application binary.
+When an application binary "restarts", its process is terminated and a new process is started using the same binary.
+Note that the kernel is not considered a process, although it is a thread of execution.

-**Application data** includes an application's image in non-volatile storage, its memory footprint in RAM, and any data that conceptually belongs to the application that is held by the kernel or other applications.
-For example, if an application requests samples from an ADC then those samples are considered the application's data, even when they are stored in a location in RAM only readable by the kernel.
+**Process data** includes a process' binary in non-volatile storage, its memory footprint in RAM, and any data that conceptually belongs to the process that is held by the kernel or other processes.
+For example, if a process requests samples from an ADC then those samples are considered the process' data, even when they are stored in a location in RAM only readable by the kernel.

-**Kernel data** includes the kernel's image in non-volatile storage as well as data in RAM that does not conceptually belong to applications.
+**Kernel data** includes the kernel's image in non-volatile storage as well as data in RAM that does not conceptually belong to processes.
 For example, the scheduler's data structures are kernel data.

 **Capsule data** is data that is associated with a particular kernel capsule.
-This data can be either kernel data or application data, depending on its conceptual owner.
-For example, an ADC driver's configuration is kernel data, while samples an ADC driver takes on behalf of an application are application data.
+This data can be either kernel data or process data, depending on its conceptual owner.
+For example, an ADC driver's configuration is kernel data, while samples an ADC driver takes on behalf of a process are process data.

 **Tock's users** refers to entities that make use of Tock OS.
 In the context of threat modelling, this typically refers to board integrators (entities that combine Tock components into an OS to run on a specific piece of hardware) and application developers (who consume Tock's APIs and rely on the OS' guarantees).

-## Isolation Provided to Applications
+## Isolation Provided to Processes

-**Confidentiality:** Application data may not be accessed by other applications or by untrusted capsules, unless explicitly permitted by the application.
+**Confidentiality:** A process' data may not be accessed by other processes or by untrusted capsules, unless explicitly permitted by the process.
 Note that Tock does not generally provide defense against side channel attacks; see the [Side Channel Defense](#side-channel-defense) heading below for more details.
 Additionally, [Virtualization](Virtualization.md) describes some limitations on isolation for shared resources.

-**Integrity:** Application data may not be modified by other applications or by untrusted capsules, except when allowed by the application.
+**Integrity:** Process data may not be modified by other processes or by untrusted capsules, except when allowed by the process.

-**Availability:** Applications may not deny service to each other at runtime.
+**Availability:** Processes may not deny service to each other at runtime.
 As an exception to this rule, some finite resources may be allocated on a first-come-first-served basis.
 This exception is described in detail in [Virtualization](Virtualization.md).

 ## Isolation Provided to Kernel Code

-**Confidentiality:** Kernel data may not be accessed by applications, except where explicitly permitted by the owning component.
+**Confidentiality:** Kernel data may not be accessed by processes, except where explicitly permitted by the owning component.
 Kernel data may not be accessed by untrusted capsules, except where explicitly permitted by the owning component.
-The limitations about [side channel defense](#side-channel-defense) and [Virtualization](Virtualization.md) that apply to application data also apply to kernel data.
+The limitations about [side channel defense](#side-channel-defense) and [Virtualization](Virtualization.md) that apply to process data also apply to kernel data.

-**Integrity:** Applications and untrusted capsules may not modify kernel data except through APIs intentionally exposed by the owning code.
+**Integrity:** Processes and untrusted capsules may not modify kernel data except through APIs intentionally exposed by the owning code.

-**Availability:** Applications cannot starve the kernel of resources or otherwise perform denial-of-service attacks against the kernel.
+**Availability:** Processes cannot starve the kernel of resources or otherwise perform denial-of-service attacks against the kernel.
 This does not extend to untrusted capsule code; untrusted capsule code may deny service to trusted kernel code.
 As described in [Virtualization](Virtualization.md), kernel APIs should be designed to prevent starvation.

 ## Isolation that Tock does NOT Provide